CircArgs/target_statistic_encoding/README.md

 Even within this simple technique there is variation in implementations.
 Some implement a time-mimicking approach such as Catboost to gain robustness over target leakage.
 However, one issue with this approach is that while it introduces some variation to the encoding, for a some samples the statistic is possibly excessively biased.
 This small package takes a different approach for this reason.
 Instead, it uses stratified folds of the training set and aggregates target statistics on each fold independently.

+# Benefits of this implementation

+- stratified split target statistic helps prevent target leakage thus making your models more robust
+- credibility factor allows categories with low support to be ignored additionally making your models more robust
+- clean api
+- variety of target statistic functions in addition to allowing custom implemented ones

 # How?

 This is just a simple utility library that performs the following sample operation: